Jurasz-Jan/Portfolio/README.md

 1. Easiest way- install 'serve' and run the build folder locally
 - download repo on your machine
 - download serve, for example: npm install -g serve
+- open build folder in terminal
-- run serve -s build
+- run "serve" command

 2. Second way: install all the dependencies listed below